Bug report #18361

-#3 Updated by Patrick Dunford over 1 year ago
+#3 Updated by Patrick Dunford almost 2 years ago

 - The filenames are returned from the file open dialog in the same order as they were selected in the file open dialog (i.e. when viewed in the "Raster Datasets" source field in the Data Source Manager dialog)

 "/home/patrick/Maps/References/Region - Otago-Southland/Section - Makarewa-Centre Bush/C1964full-92X62x1-92N43x1.jpg" "/home/patrick/Maps/References/Region - Otago-Southland/Section - Makarewa-Centre Bush/C1978full-92X63-92N44.jpg" "/home/patrick/Maps/References/Region - Otago-Southland/Section - Makarewa-Centre Bush/C1978full-92X63x1-92N43x1.jpg"